ABCs of Death 2

 ABCs of Death 2 is a 2014 American comedy horror anthology film produced by Ant Timpson and Tim League.
 It contains 26 different shorts, each by different directors spanning various countries.
 It is a sequel to The ABCs of Death (2012), and second installment in the ABCs of Death film series.
-Directors featured include Jim Hosking, Lancelot Oduwa Imasuen, the Soska sisters, Julian Barrett, Rodney Ascher, Kristina Buožytė, Larry Fessenden, Navot Papushado, Aharon Keshales, Bill Plympton, and Vincenzo Natali.
+Directors featured include Jim Hosking, Lancelot Oduwa Imasuen, the Soska sisters, Julian Barratt, Rodney Ascher, Kristina Buožytė, Larry Fessenden, Navot Papushado, Aharon Keshales, Bill Plympton, and Vincenzo Natali.